Chika (rapper): Fashion

 In May 2019, Chika featured in a Calvin Klein #MyCalvins advertisement, also writing poetry for the brand's S/S 2019 campaign.
 That same year, she participated in a Business of Fashion panel at Paris Fashion Week and posed for the December cover of Teen Vogue.
 She was recognized by Business of Fashion as one of the top 500 people shaping the fashion industry in 2019.

 Personal life

 Chika is the youngest of her Nigerian-American parents' three daughters.
 She is of Igbo descent and was raised in the Pentecostal faith.

-Chika identifies as bisexual and addresses her sexuality in her music and videos.
-In her video for "Can't Explain It", she put her own spin on A Different World, one of her favorite sitcoms.
+Chika is bisexual and addresses her sexuality in her music and videos.
+In her video for "Can't Explain It", she put her own queer spin on A Different World, one of her favorite sitcoms.

 On May 30, 2020, Chika was briefly detained by police at a Los Angeles protest following the police murder of George Floyd.
 She addressed the incident on social media the following day, emphasizing the peaceful nature of the demonstration prior to police involvement.

+Chika shared her mental health struggles in a 2023 interview with Rolling Stone magazine published alongside the release of Samson: The Album.
+She described how the project had been influenced by her experiences processing trauma and disclosed that she had been diagnosed with bipolar II disorder the year prior.

+On March 25, 2022, Chika took to her Instagram story with concerning messages alluding to taking her own life.
+With posts such as "I'm not making it home" and "Madison, actually.
+Hope ur happy," fans begun to get concerned.
+The following day she went back to her Instagram stories to discuss her suicide attempt at the InterConntinental Hotel in St. Paul Minnesota, with some heartfelt messages thanking fans for their concern and discussing the mental hardships she had been enduring.